 Cremation offers more choice in the placement of cremated remains.
-Most cemeteries have areas where the cremated remains or ashes can be placed in wall niches or garden areas.
+The Garden of Remembrance has beautiful areas where the cremated remains or ashes can be placed in wall niches or garden areas, as do other cemeteries.
 Alternatively, the family can take the ashes and arrange to scatter them at a significant place, have them buried in a family grave, or keep them at home.
 The decision regarding the placement of ashes does not need to be made immediately, and we suggest you take time to consider the best option for your family.

 Rest assured that if cremation is chosen, the coffin and the ornaments are always cremated – and never re-used.

 We stock a wide range of beautiful urns, keepsake urns and memory boxes along with other options to keep precious remains safe.
 Click here to view our range, or Contact us for a catalogue or to make an appointment to select from our display cabinets.